ocaml-sf/learn-ocaml-essok/README.md

 `npm install`

-in your FrontEnd and in your BackEnd.
+In your FrontEnd and in your BackEnd.

 Or